Felipe Barbosa

 - Developed AI wildlife recognition processing 500+ hrs/mo of video, reducing manual review 95% for Latin America's largest conservation NGO

-- Secured Google Cloud sponsorship and led joint sprint with Google engineers
+- Secured Google Cloud support and led joint sprint with Google engineers

 - Curated largest Brazilian fauna dataset (1M+ annotated frames), eliminating ~6,000 hrs/yr of manual classification